lunayuehuang/OpenAI/README.md

 <img src="./images/OpenAI-ChatGPT-Enterprise-A-Tall-Order.png" style="height: 50%; width: 80%;"/>

-Author: Luna Yue Huang, Ph.D.
-Acknowledgement: Henry Stirrat, Yueyao Fan
+Author: [Luna Huang](https://github.com/lunayuehuang/OpenAI/) Acknowledgement: Henry Stirrat, Yueyao Fan

 # Using Document Intelligence and OpenAI to acquire information from a pdf file.
 In this Tutorial, we will demonstrate how Azure cognitive service Document Intelligence and OpenAI can be used to extract information from a pdf file, such as a scientific manuscript.